/ Bali, Indonesia /

-From afar, it gives the impression that the home is hovering among the lush green treetops, a sight that can leave a memorable experience.
+From a distance, it gives the impression that the house is hovering among the lush green treetops, a sight that can leave a memorable experience.
 Plus, its surprisingly lightweight appearance is further enhanced by slender façades decorated with wood frames and glass paneling designed to carry nothing else but its own weight.

-And it offers a vista of the surrounding landscape and amazing sunrise views from Mount Agung, a famous volcano and the highest point in Bali.
+More so than anything else, it offers a panorama of the surrounding landscape and amazing sunrise views from Mount Agung, a famous volcano and the highest point in Bali.

 As may be expected, the front yard is filled with edible gardens designed and executed by True Nature Nusantara, a Bali-based landscape consultancy specializing in natural regenerative processes.

 Commenting on the role of permaculture in creating sustainable ecosystems, Bodhi Denton, the company’s director, said: “The goal of developing these gardens is to create a delightful labyrinth of low-maintenance and colorful perennials and trees like they exist in the wild, plus a laid-back, inconspicuous area to sit and enjoy the view of nearby rice fields.”

 It’s for this reason that the gardens are full of flowers and ornamental plants indigenous to the Tropics plus fruits and herbs.
 It even has a small pond used for watering plants.
 Besides its famous Tetra Pod homes, the building design company also offers technical drawings of Treehouse models A, B, and C for purchase.